 Cutts pleaded guilty to the charge–all except the part about looking through the keyhole; he was convicted of all but the part about the keyhole.
 In July, the court-martial verdicts went to Lincoln for approval.
 He reduced Cutts’s punishment to a reprimand and, citing the Army’s own regulations, increased Hutton’s sentence from a reprimand to dismissal from the service.
 One source speculates, based on the fact Lincoln’s draft of the document was unsigned, that Lincoln met Cutts and delivered the reprimand personally in late October.

 What became of Cutts afterward?
 He lived until 1903, and I haven’t uncovered anything meaningful about his life after the war.

 In the short term, though, Lincoln’s judgment about the promise Cutts showed was vindicated.
 Six months after the reprimand, he marched with his unit, the 11th U.S. Infantry, on the beginning of General Grant’s 1864 campaign.
-Over the space of a couple of months, Cutts distinguished himself on the battlefields of the Wilderness, Spotsylvania, and Petersburg to the degree that he was awarded the Medal of Honor.
+Over the space of a couple of months, Cutts distinguished himself on the battlefields of the Wilderness, Spotsylvania, and Petersburg to the degree that he received the Medal of Honor for “gallantry in action.”

-(As to Cutts’s life, I did find this: “Hero of the Republic,” an amateur biography of Cutts published in 2001.
+(As to Cutts’s later life, I did find this: “Hero of the Republic,” an amateur biography of Cutts published in 2001.
 The subtitle calls him “TRIPLE Medal of Honor Winner,” which, according to an archivist I spoke to at the Congressional Medal of Honor Society, isn’t quite the case.
-Cutts was cited for three actions, but received one medal.
-According the the Society, there have been 19 multiple Medal of Honor recipients, including Tom Custer, who died at the Little Big Horn with his better-known brother.)
+Cutts was cited for three actions, but received one medal, which was bestowed in 1891.
+According to the Society, there have been 19 multiple Medal of Honor recipients, including Tom Custer, who died at the Little Big Horn with his better-known brother.)